From Running To Triathlon: 7 Helpful Tips On How To Make The Transition

 One of the benefits of transitioning from running to triathlon is that running has helped you build up your cardiovascular fitness and leg strength, both of which are the bread and butter of cycling needs.

-However, the muscular demand for cycling is somewhat different from running, and you really need to spend time on the bike to develop the leg strength you need to dominate the relatively major bike portion in a triathlon.
+However, cycling’s muscular demand is somewhat different from running’s, and you really need to spend time on the bike to develop the leg strength you need to dominate the relatively major bike portion in a triathlon.

-Runners training for a triathlon should compensate for their relative discipline weakness by aiming for a 1:5 ratio of run-to-bike volume.
+Runners training for a triathlon should compensate for their relative discipline weakness by aiming for a 1:5 ratio of run-to-bike volume in their training program.

 For example, if you consider hours of training per week, you might train two hours running and ten hours biking (plus some swimming).
 Alternatively, with mileage, if you’re training for an Olympic distance triathlon, you might run 12 miles per week and ride 60 miles.